 Step 2: Speak with an addiction treatment professional to help lay the groundwork.

-Tapping into a licensed specialist may help alleviate any upfront worries you have, reduce the amount of time you’d spend independently researching treatment facilities, and maximize your/your loved one’s chances of finding sobriety.
+Tapping into a licensed specialist may help alleviate any upfront worries you have.
+It can reduce the amount of time you’d spend independently researching treatment facilities.
+Also, it can maximize your/your loved one’s chances of finding sobriety.

-Together, you can assess your level of need, begin to explore the potential causes of your addiction, and discuss which type of recovery program you should start with, such as:
+Together, you can assess your level of need.
+You can also begin to explore the potential causes of your addiction, and discuss which type of recovery program you should start with, such as:

 You may even benefit from a combination of these over time, depending on your recommended length of stay).
-Typically, the continuum of care starts with detox, followed by inpatient, IOP, and outpatient, but it will vary depending on the level of need.
+Typically, the continuum of care starts with detox, followed by inpatient, IOP, and outpatient.
+It will vary depending on the level of need.

 With your specialist, you can also discuss how you will pay for your drug or alcohol rehab program (i.e. insurance, Affordable Care Act, Medicaid and Medicare, loans, etc) as well as define your short- and long-term recovery goals (more on this below).